ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 --- abstract

-This document defines the Digest and Want-Digest header fields for HTTP, thus allowing client and server to negotiate an integrity checksum of the exchanged resource representation.
+This document defines the Digest and Want-Digest header fields for HTTP, thus allowing client and server to negotiate an integrity checksum of the exchanged resource representation data.

 This document obsoletes [RFC3230].
 It replaces the term "instance" with "representation", which makes it consistent  with the HTTP Semantic and Context defined in [RFC7231].